 One thing that makes shopping in Hobart so interesting is that there are a large number of independent stores which specialize in selling aboriginal handicrafts and artwork.
 Jewelry is also a popular purchase and comes in all shapes and styles, from traditional tribal pieces to gold and silver items featuring original and intricate designs.

-Held on Sundays, Salmanaca Market is one of the cheapest places in Tasmania to purchase timber products such as woodcraft and furniture.
+Held on Sundays, Salamanca Market is one of the cheapest places in Tasmania to purchase timber products such as woodcraft and furniture.
 The craft stalls here sell a wide range of handmade items which make excellent gifts and souvenirs.

 Murray Street/Cat and Fiddle Arcade